open-forest-observatory/automate-metashape/docs/step-workflow-implementation-plan.md

 - Runs post-processing steps
 - Assigns **CPU or GPU nodes** to steps based on computational requirements

-**Key Benefit:** GPU-intensive steps (depth maps, point cloud, mesh generation) can run on expensive GPU nodes while CPU-only steps (setup, export, GCP addition) run on cheaper CPU nodes, optimizing resource costs across parallel mission processing.
+**Key Benefit:** GPU-intensive operations (matchPhotos, buildDepthMaps, buildModel) can run on expensive GPU nodes while CPU-only operations (alignCameras, buildPointCloud, buildDem, buildOrthomosaic, etc.) run on cheaper CPU nodes, optimizing resource costs across parallel mission processing. matchPhotos and buildModel should support optional GPU acceleration because depending on the context (dataset size and processing parameters), the benefits of GPU may outweigh the costs.

 ---